Scholarships

 The length of the hearing varies from case to case.
 Many hearings are finished in under 3 hours, but they can be longer.

-You might receive AAT decision at the end of the hearing, or at a later date.
+You might receive ART decision at the end of the hearing, or at a later date.

 What happens if you do not attend a hearing?

-If the application is not reinstated, the decision remains unchanged, and the AAT cannot review the decision.
+If the application is not reinstated, the decision remains unchanged, and the ART cannot review the decision.

 How long will the review process take?